-Paul Warren is in his 10th season as an assistant coach for the UC San Diego men’s volleyball program in 2016.
+Paul Warren is in his 11th season as an assistant coach for the University of California San Diego men's volleyball program in 2017.
 He spent the 2013 and 2014 campaigns as head coach Kevin Ring's top assistant, before taking on other business ventures.

-UCSD finished with five MPSF wins in 2011, producing upsets at defending national champion and fourth-ranked Stanford, at No. 5 UCLA, at No. 7 UC Irvine, at No. 11 Pepperdine and at home against No. 11 Hawai’i.
-The sweep at Stanford marked not only the Tritons’ first-ever triumph at Maples Pavilion, but also snapped an 18-match home win streak for the Cardinal.
+UCSD finished with five MPSF wins in 2011, producing upsets at defending national champion and fourth-ranked Stanford, at No. 5 UCLA, at No. 7 UC Irvine, at No. 11 Pepperdine, and at home against No. 11 UH.
+The sweep at Stanford marked not only the Tritons' first-ever triumph at Maples Pavilion, but also snapped an 18-match home win streak for the Cardinal.

 Warren also served as a volunteer assistant for the University of San Diego women's volleyball team for six seasons from 2006-11.

-Warren previously held the position of girl’s head coach at Sheridan High School in Englewood, Colo., where he again turned the program around.
-He led the squad to its first winning season in over a decade in just his second year in charge.
+Warren previously held the position of girl's head coach at Sheridan High School in Englewood, Colo., leading the squad to its first winning season in over a decade in just his second year in charge.

 He was also the head girl's coach for the City Beach Volleyball Club in Fremont from 2003-05, and So Cal Volleyball Club in 2011-12.

 Warren earned a bachelor's degree in political science from UC San Diego in 1992.
 He resides in Oceanside with his wife, Amber, and five of their nine children.